Volume & Issue: Volume 11, Issue 4 - Serial Number 46, 2008

 The Comparison of Oral Ivermectin and Topical Lindane in the Treatment of Scabies

-Mapar Mohammad Ali; Mali Behrooz
+Mapar Mohammad Ali, Mali Behrooz

 Original Article